 Evaluate if you’re truly ready to be a homeowner even though you have student loans to pay back.
 Homeownership is both a big financial and lifestyle commitment.

-You may already be handling sizeable monthly housing costs because of the higher rents in the DC metro area.
-You now may be ready to invest that money in your own home and not a rental.
+You may already be handling sizable monthly housing costs because of the higher rents in the DC metro area.
+You may be ready to invest that money in your own home and not a rental.

-As a first-time buyer with student debt, you may need to lower your expectations for your first home, and perhaps change locations or buy a townhome instead of a single-family house.
+As a first-time buyer with student debt, you may need to lower your expectations for your first home, maybe change locations or buy a townhome instead of a single-family house.